MorpheusAIs/Docs/!KEYDOCS README FIRST!/Yellowstone Compute Model.md

 * Provider received money (MOR) from Compute Contract so long as response was fast enough.
 Provider received exactly what he asked for to provide the compute.
 If his ask is too high, others will bid lower, thus the system is efficient and will drive down Provider prices toward the cost of base electricity.  **Solves Goal 3**
 * Number of on-chain transactions was minimized (many Queries can flow with few on-chain TXs). **Solves Goal 4**
 * The ability to get fast, free compute drives the demand for MOR tokens to be held by Users. **Solves Goal 5**
 * Steps 6 & 7 provide reasonable privacy (Query never touches the Router, nor does Result).
-Providers are selected somewhat randomly, and never know identity of User other than IP address.
+Providers are selected somewhat randomly and never know identity of User other than IP address.
 Better privacy can be later achieved with TOR and/or FHE
 * MOR balance was reduced from Compute Contract.
 Contract will be solvent so long as MOR paid < MOR earned per period from emissions.
 * If User sends an RFC which exceeds User’s UserMax, the Router will reject the request.